baolef/libreoffice-ci/index.md

 | Fail (Actual) | 10617            | 1054             |
 | Pass (Actual) | 30103            | 39815            |

 Currently, the smart inference is integrated into [Jenkins](https://ci.libreoffice.org/job/gerrit_master_ml/) to save computation.
 If a patch is likely to fail any unit test, the sequential [fast track](https://ci.libreoffice.org/job/gerrit_master_seq/) will be run because it is assumed that the patch will fail some unit tests and there is no need to run everything.
-If it is likely to pass, the [normal track]((https://ci.libreoffice.org/job/gerrit_master/)) will be run to ensure code correctness.
+If it is likely to pass, the [normal track](https://ci.libreoffice.org/job/gerrit_master/) will be run to ensure code correctness.

 `testlabelselect` is not directly used to select unit tests because it is not able to capture all failures, about 5% failures will escape and it could cause severe problem.

+> **Note:** The tables are confusion matrices.
+Rows represent actual labels and columns represent predicted labels.
+For more information, please check this [link](https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5).

 ## Tasks
 - [x] [Join #tdf-infra](_posts/2023-05-31-week1.md#join-tdf-infra)